ChrisWren/grunt-nodemon/README.md

 #### ignore
 Type: `Array` of `String globs` Default: `['node_modules/**']`

-List of ignored files specified by a glob pattern.
+List of ignored files specified by a glob pattern relative to the [watch](#watch)ed folder.
 [Here](https://github.com/remy/nodemon#ignoring-files) is an explanation of how to use the patterns to ignore files.

 #### ext
 Type: `String` Default: `'js'`